 Yet the study also revealed some hurdles to this drive for education.
 While most employees wanted to learn new skills, only 50 percent were satisfied with the resources available to upskill, and 46 percent said their employer wouldn’t recognize or reward their efforts to learn new skills anyway.

-To build a digital-savvy team, employers need to realize that employee experience and digital technologies are no longer separate categories, says Joe McKendrick at Forbes.
+To build a team of digital-savvy employees, employers need to realize that employee experience and digital technologies are no longer separate categories, says Joe McKendrick at Forbes.
 Rather, one influences the other.

 The PwC study found a significant gap between leaders’ and workers’ views of newly-instituted technologies.
 For instance, while 90 percent of C-suite executives said that they considered human interaction when choosing new technologies, only 53 percent of their staff agreed.